 The study team implemented a proactive strategy to formulate ecosystem restoration plans specifically tailored to focus on restorative initiatives at a landscape level on a system-wide basis.
-The PDT identified a set of alternative restoration plans that addressed the planning goals and objectives of the study.
+The PDT identified a set of alternative restoration plans from various combinations of management measures, added together, eliminated, rescaled, and otherwise modified so that the resultant suite of formulated alternative plans addressed the planning goals and objectives of the study.
 Each alternative plan is made up of smaller components called measures.
 Restoration measures, the smallest components of the alternative plans, were developed to provide a specific element or restorative function, such as creating a high-flow side channel or planting native riparian trees.
 Measures were then combined based on position in the landscape, dependencies, and combinability to form restoration alternatives.
 Plan areas are a combination of several compatible measures at a specific location that achieves functional and sustainable restoration at that site.
 At any given location, more than one measure might be possible, but they must be mutually exclusive.
 For instance, a measure that includes creation of a wetland could not be implemented at the same place as a measure that includes planting a new stand of cottonwood trees.
 Alternative plans were formulated from various combinations of management measures, added together, rescaled, and otherwise modified so that the resultant suite of formulated alternative plans addressed the planning goals and objectives enumerated earlier.